vulpineclub/vulpineclub.github.io/index.md

 ## Supporting Vulpine Club

+As of July 2019, our monthly expenses are $50/mo for the Linode server we're hosted on, plus about $25/mo for Amazon Web Services.
+Our monthly income is about $25/mo via Patreon, with the rest being covered by Rey and misc one-off donations.

 - [One-time Credit Card payments](https://owo-group.square.site/product/vulpineclub/5) via the [OwO Group LLC](https://owo-group.square.site/) store
 - [Patreon page](https://www.patreon.com/vulpineclub) - note that the rewards aren't really being rewarded right now, sorry
 - ACH, TransferWise, wire transfer, etc: Contact [@rey@vulpine.club](https://vulpine.club/@rey) for account information

+We're working on other options, poke Rey with any requests :)

 ## Information for Members